Blake-class cruiser

-The Blake class was a pair of first-class protected cruisers, the very first of their rank in the Royal Navy, designed in the late 1880s and built around 1890.
+The Blake class was a pair of first-class protected cruisers, the first of their rank in the Royal Navy, designed in the late 1880s and built around 1890.

 Design

 The Blakes were designed under the supervision of William White, shortly after he had become Director of Naval Construction.
 They were planned to combine the role of trade protection with the ability to operate with the fleet when required.
 As such, the design requirement combined high speed and long range.
 Unlike the preceding class of large cruisers in the Royal Navy, the Orlandos (which were 'belted' or armoured cruisers), the new class were protected cruisers, with protection afforded to their vital internal spaces by a full-length armoured deck, with no vertical armour belt fitted.
 They were also the ships for which the 'first-class cruiser' designation was created by the Royal Navy.
 This was due to their superlative nature, being much larger, faster and more powerful than any preceding design.
 All existing cruisers in the Royal Navy were re-rated in light of this new designation.

 Main gun armament was similar to that of the Orlandos, consisting of two 9.2 in Mark VI breech loading guns mounted in single mounts fore and aft on the ship's centreline, and ten single 6 in (152 mm) QF guns, all on broadside, of which six were sited on the ships' upper deck (with light open-backed gunshields) and the remaining four were mounted in armoured casemates on the ships' main deck.
 This dispersed arrangement was chosen to minimise the risk of one shell hit disabling multiple guns at once, a feature seen also in the contemporary Royal Sovereign-class battleships (which the Blake class were essentially cruiser counterparts of).

 Secondary armament consisted of sixteen 3 pounder guns.
 Four 14 inch torpedo tubes completed the ships' armament, with two submerged tubes and two above the waterline.

 The arched protective deck was at approximately the level of the waterline, with a thickness of 3 in on the flat area in the middle and 6 in on the slopes, which joined the hull's sides at the lower edge.
 The ships' conning tower was protected by 12 in of armour.
 The 9.2 inch guns were behind large, curved 4.5 in-armoured gunshields while the casemates protecting the main deck 6 inch guns were 6 inches thick.

 Machinery consisted of 4 three-cylinder triple expansion engines fed by six double-ended cylindrical boilers and driving two shafts.
 The engines generated 13000 ihp under natural draught and 20000 ihp with forced draught, giving a speed of 22 kn with forced draught and 20 kn with natural draught.
 The forward two engines could be disconnected for longer endurance at low speeds.
 1800 LT of coal could be carried, double the fuel of the Orlandos, giving a range of 10000 nmi at 10 kn, which was much less than the 15000 nmi expected.